 Another free Omaha option is Global Poker.
 Global is a sweepstakes poker site, which makes use of a dual virtual currency system.
 Players can use Gold Coins to play practice Omaha games in a unique social gaming environment.

 These have no cash value and can’t be exchanged for cash or prizes.
 However, those who purchase additional Gold Coins will receive a bonus in Sweeps Coins.
 These can be used in separate ring games, tournaments, sit & go’s and major tournament series events.
-Unlike Gold Coins, Sweeps Coins can be redeemed for real cash prizes and gift cards.
+Unlike Gold Coins, Sweeps Coins can be redeemed for cash prizes and gift cards.

 It’s a great option for players around the country looking to play some safe online poker with a real shot at some cash prizes.